|Director : DROMER Françoise (email@example.com)|

 Cryptococcosis is a life-threatening infection that occurs in up to 30% of patients with AIDS in tropical area in Africa and South East Asia.
 The most common clinical feature is a meningoencephalitis associated with a severe prognosis which explains the need for new prophylactic and therapeutic approaches.
 One of the characteristics of C. neoformans is the presence of a capsule made of polysaccharides, mainly glucuronoxylomannan (GXM).
 We are studying the pathophysiology of the infection and the virulence factors, among which the capsule has been shown to be the most important.

-Study of C. neoformans crossing of the blood brain barrier (BBB) (C. Charlier, E. Mordelet, S. Daou, F. Dromer)
+Study of C. neoformans crossing of the blood brain barrier (BBB) (C. Charlier, F. Dromer)

 C. albicans is a commensal of the digestive tract responsible for a wide range of infections in immunocompetent and immunodeficient patients.
 Patients with prolonged neutropenia following chemotherapy or bone marrow transplantation, organ transplant recipients are at risk for candidemia.
 C. albicans is also responsible of nosocomial infections in surgery units, intensive care units.

-Biofilm formation in C. albicans and Candida glabrata (G. Janbon, F. Dromer, I. Iraqui)
+Biofilm formation in C. albicans and Candida glabrata (G. Janbon, M. Riera)

 Biofilms are tridimentional structures composed of microorganisms that developed of various surfaces.
 Candida biofilms could colonize intravascular cathethers or prosthetic devices and be responsible for recurrence despite antifungal therapy.
-Our objective in collaboration with the groups of C. d'Enfert (UP Biologie et Pathogénicité fongiques, U Chimie Organique, PF Cristallogenèse et diffraction des rayons X and PF Production de protéines recombinantes et anticorpsis) to determine molecular events that lead to the development of biofilms (PTR50).
-A genetic screen for Candida glabrata Biofilm mutants was performed using a 96-well plate model of biofilm formation on an insertional mutants library.
-We identified more than 100 mutant strains affected in their abilities to form biofilm (figure 2).
+Our objective in collaboration with different units within the Institut Pasteur (UP Biologie et Pathogénicité fongiques, U Chimie Organique, PF Cristallogenèse et diffraction des rayons X and PF Production de protéines recombinantes et anticorpsis) to determine molecular events that lead to the development of biofilms (PTR173).
+A genetic screen for Candida glabrata biofilm mutants was performed using a 96-well plate model of biofilm formation and an insertional mutants library.
+We identified more than 100 mutant strains affected in their ability to form biofilm.
 The study of some insertion sites allowed the identification of an adhesin necessary for biofilm formation and to understand its regulation.
 We have thus demonstrated that this adhesin encoding gene was regulated by the sub-telomeric silencing machinery, by a signal activated during biofilm growth and the Yak1p kinase.
 We have also demonstrated that Yak1p is necessary for biofilm formation in C. albicans, thus confirming the validity of the C. glabrata model.

 National Reference Center Mycology and Antifungal Agents (F. Dromer, O. Lortholary)